farhadahmed08/My-Course-Roster/README.md

 2. student cannot take one subject twice.if he tried it will give error alert.

-3. according to subject credit it will add total credit and credit will reduce from the remaning credit,
+3. according to subject credit it will add total credit and credit will reduce from the remaining credit,

 # Discuss how you managed the state in your assignment project.